-Build a super affordable and pretty side table for your living room or bedroom with these DIY Side Table Plans.
+Build this pretty wood side table with a shelf for just $20 for a living room or a bedroom with my free printable DIY Side Table Plans.

-The original challenge plan for this side table plan for woodworkers was released as a single wood table built from 1 – 8′ long 2×4.
+The original challenge plan for this side table plan for woodworkers was released as a single wood table built from 1 – 8′ long 2x4.
 You can see the original design below.

-For my DIY Wood Side Table Plans, I decided I could use some new bed side tables for my guest room.
+For my DIY Side Table Build Plan, I decided I could use some new bed side tables for my guest room.
 So, I built two.
-I raised the height, modified the taper in the legs, added a lower shelf, and switched the top to 3/4″ plywood.
+I raised the height, modified the taper in the legs, added a middle shelf, and switched the top to 3/4″ plywood.
 I love how simple and elegant my changes turned out.
 I hope you do too.

 DIY Side Table Plans – Tools Needed